60089061/Lab3/README.md

 - for the Microsoft Fabric part i did not know if you can see if from your end so i uploaded screenshots
 - the grouping in fabrin was taking forever to load so i uploaded screenshots of the grouping settings i put
-- for the publishing part i pressed publish and it worked :)
+- for the publishing part in MS Fabric i pressed publish and it worked :)